dwallet-labs/dwallet-network/README_YUVAL.md

 >      image: "gcr.io/prysmaticlabs/prysm/beacon-chain:v4.1.1"
 > #To:
 >   beacon-chain: # or validator
->      image: "gcr.io/prysmaticlabs/prysm/beacon-chain:stable"
+>      image: "gcr.io/prysmaticlabs/prysm/beacon-chain:stable" # change image version only
 >      command:
->       - --enable-lightclient
+>       - --enable-lightclient  # add this flag only to beacon-chain
 > ```